Skip to content

 Submitting your idea

 You can submit your proposal online.
-We would recommend that you include as much information as possible when going through the online questions as this will help us consider your proposal.
+We would recommend that you include as much information as possible when going through the online questions.

-We will then review your suggestion and consider whether we can take it forward.
-If so, we may contact you to ask for more details in line with our GDPR policy.
+We will read your suggestion, and if we have any questions about it we may contact you in line with our GDPR policy.